Existence and phase structure of random inverse limit measures: Existence and phases of Gaussian histogram limits

-For $d=2,3,\ldots$, the situation changes drastically: Green's functions $G_d:\scrX\times\scrX\to\RR$ display singular behaviour in neighbourhoods of the diagonal, namely $G_2(x,y)=-\log|x-y|$ and $G_d(x,y)=-|x-y|^{d-2}$ for $d\geq3$.
-This leads to integrability issues for elements of the matrices $\Sigma_\al$, and some form of regularization is necessary to define the histogram systems properly.
-For example we may follow quantum field theory, and introduce a so-called \emph{UV-cutoff}: rather than using the $G_d$ directly, we modify $G_d$ for small length scales to resolve the singular behaviour near the diagonal (\eg, for some $\ep>0$, replace $|x-y|^{d-2}$ by $|(|x-y|+i\ep)^{d-2}|$, which replaces the pole for $x=y$ with an upper bound $1/\ep$).
-The modified $G_d$ are bounded kernel functions, and corollary~\ref{cor:bndkernel} guarantees that for every $\ep>0$, there exists a histogram limit $\Pi_{\Sigma_d,\ep}$.
-One wonders about the existence of a limit for $\Pi_{\Sigma_d,\ep}$ as $\ep\to0$: that limit would describe the so-called \emph{Gaussian Free Field in $d$ Euclidean dimensions}.
-In light of earlier explorations (see, for example, \cite{Werner20} for a detailed discussion of the $d=2$ case), it is plausible that this limit exists if we embed the space $M(\scrX)$ of Radon measures on $\scrX$, in larger spaces of distributions on $\scrX$.
-The limiting probability distribution $\Pi_{\Sigma_d}$ then describes a \emph{random generalized function} of the type discussed in (\cite{Gelfand64}) and \IIIthree{IX}{6}{10}.
+To apply corollary~\ref{cor:bndkernel} we modify $G_d$ for small length scales to regularize the singular behaviour near the diagonal (\eg, for some small $\ep>0$, replace $|x-y|^{d-2}$ by $|(|x-y|+\ep)^{d-2}|$, which replaces the pole for $x=y$ with an upper bound $1/\ep^{d-2}$).
+The modified $G_d$ are bounded kernel functions, and corollary~\ref{cor:bndkernel} guarantees that for every $\ep>0$, there exists a weak histogram limit $\Pi_{\Sigma_d,\ep}$.
+One may hope that the limit for $\Pi_{\Sigma_d,\ep}$ as $\ep\to0$ (which may exist only as a tightly Radon probability measure) describes the so-called \emph{Gaussian Free Field in $d$ Euclidean dimensions}.
+In light of earlier explorations (see, for example, \cite{Werner20} for a detailed discussion of (mostly) the $d=2$ case), it is also possible that the $\ep\to0$ limit exists only if we embed the space $M(\scrX)$ of Radon measures on $\scrX$, in spaces of distributions on $\scrX$.
+The limiting probability distribution $\Pi_{\Sigma_d}$ would then describe a \emph{random generalized function} of the type discussed in (\cite{Gelfand64}) and \IIIthree{IX}{6}{10}. \end{example}